Great Canadian flag debate: Lester B. Pearson

-The Progressive Conservative government of the time, headed by Prime Minister John Diefenbaker, did not accept the invitation to establish a new Canadian flag, so Pearson made it Liberal Party policy in 1961, and part of the party's election platform in the 1962 and 1963 federal elections.
+The Progressive Conservative government of the time, headed by Prime Minister John Diefenbaker, did not accept the invitation to establish a new Canadian flag.
+As a result, Pearson made it Liberal Party policy in 1961, and part of the party's election platform in the 1962 and 1963 federal elections.
 During the election campaign of 1963, Pearson promised that Canada would have a new flag within two years of his election.
-No previous party leader had ever gone as far as Pearson did, by putting a time limit on finding a new national flag for Canada.
+No previous party leader had ever gone as far as Pearson did, by putting a time limit on finding a new national flag.
 The 1963 election brought the Liberals back to power, but with a minority government.
-In February 1964, a three-leaf design was leaked to the press.
+Pearson had been a significant broker during the Suez Crisis of 1956, for which he was awarded the Nobel Peace Prize.
+During the crisis, Pearson was disturbed when the Egyptian government objected to Canadian peacekeeping forces because the Canadian flag (the Red Ensign) contained the same symbol (the Union Flag) used as a flag by the United Kingdom, one of the belligerents.
+Pearson's goal was to create a flag that was distinctive and unmistakably Canadian.
+The main opponent to changing the flag was the leader of the opposition and former prime minister, John Diefenbaker, who eventually made the subject a personal crusade.

-At the 20th Royal Canadian Legion Convention in Winnipeg on May 17, 1964, Pearson faced an unsympathetic audience of Canadian Legionnaires and told them that the time had come to replace the Canadian Red Ensign with a distinctive maple leaf flag.
-The Royal Canadian Legion and the Canadian Corps Association wanted to make sure that the new flag would include the Union Jack as a sign of Canadian ties to the United Kingdom and to other Commonwealth countries, such as Australia and New Zealand, that use the Union Jack in the quarter of their national flag.
+In February 1964, a design with three red leaves and two blue edge borders was leaked to the press.
+At the 20th Royal Canadian Legion Convention in Winnipeg on May 17, 1964, Pearson faced an unsympathetic audience of Legionnaires and told them that the time had come to replace the Canadian Red Ensign with a distinctive maple leaf flag.
+The Royal Canadian Legion and the Canadian Corps Association wanted the new flag to include the Union Jack as a sign of ties to the United Kingdom and to other Commonwealth countries, such as Australia and New Zealand, that use the Union Jack in the quarter of their national flag.

-Lester Pearson's preferred choice for a new flag was nicknamed "the Pearson Pennant".
-Pearson’s first design featured the three maple leaves on a white background, with vertical blue bars to either side.
-Pearson preferred this choice, as the blue bars reflected Canada's motto, "From Sea to Sea".
+Lester Pearson's preferred choice for a new flag was nicknamed the "Pearson Pennant".
+Pearson's first design featured the three maple leaves on a white background, with vertical blue bars to either side.
+Pearson preferred this choice, as the blue bars reflected Canada's motto, "from sea to sea".